As many as 195,000 people a year may be dying in U.S. hospitals because of easily prevented errors, according to a 2004 study by HealthGrades, Inc.

 If you were injured in a medical setting, our attorneys will review your case and determine whether hospital malpractice caused or contributed to your injury.
 There is no fee and no obligation to learn if we can assist you.

 Please contact our law firm to arrange a free initial consultation.
-From offices in Bridgeport, Danbury and New Haven, Connecticut, our medical malpractice lawyers represent clients injured by doctor mistakes and hospital malpractice throughout the state.
+Our medical malpractice lawyers represent clients injured by doctor mistakes and hospital malpractice throughout the state.